jenkinsci/telegram-notifications-plugin/README.md

 ### Create bot
 1. Find BotFather in Telegram ([@BotFather](https://t.me/@BotFather))
 2. Send */newbot* command
-3. Enter bot name and bot username
+3. Follow the instructions

 ### Global config
 1. Open the Jenkins global config
-2. Paste your bot name and username to according textfields
+2. Paste your bot *name* and *token* to according textfields
-3. In filed *Usernames* fill names of users who can get Jenkins messages (separated by spaces)
-4. Save

 ### Subscribe for Jenkins messages
 1. In telegram find your bot and send */start* command